Hamilton City, California: Emergency services

 Law enforcement is provided by the Glenn County Sheriff's Department.

 Fire services are provided by the Hamilton City Fire Protection District which covers the town as well as the surrounding area, including a mutual aid agreement with Butte County Fire, the Capay Volunteer Fire Department and Ord Bend Volunteer Fire Department, eight miles south.

 The Fire District consists of a full-time fire chief, a part-time division chief, and volunteer firefighters.
-Dispatch services for HCFPD are provided by the Tehama-Glenn Unit Headquarters of the California Department of Forestry and Fire Protection in Red Bluff.
+Dispatch services for HCFPD are provided by Glenn county sheriffs department.